Negotiation Skills: Dealing with Difficult Tactics

 By Chuck Doran and Vincent Lowney

-During a difficult negotiation, it can be easy to characterize the other side as mean, stupid, or crazy.
-The danger of these characterizations is that we lose focus on understanding the perspective and interests of the other party, and rather find ourselves throwing our hands in the air and getting frustrated.
-Instead of labeling them as difficult, we can focus on the difficult tactics they are utilizing.
+During a difficult negotiation, it can be easy to dismiss the other side as unreasonable.
+Doing so makes it harder to focus on understanding the perspective and interests of the other party, and may lead us to throw our hands in the air and get frustrated.
+Instead of concluding they are impossible to deal with, we can focus on the difficult tactics they are using.
 Examining their behavior at this level allows us to understand their motives and plan an appropriate and effective response.

 Difficult tactics can, for a variety of reasons, provoke strong emotions within us, and we have to be aware what tactics may push our particular buttons.
 When faced with difficult tactics, William Ury suggests the following five steps in his book Getting Past No: Negotiating in Difficult Situations: